 I’m not sure what typical means exactly.
-In this case I think it refers to the amount of time beginning at initial diagnosis and ending upon completion of initial treatment(s).
+In this particular reference, I imagine it refers to the period of time beginning at initial diagnosis and ending upon completion of initial treatment(s).

-If you happen to be one of the unlucky a-typical persons living with metastatic breast cancer, well, forget about it.
+If you happen to be one of the unlucky, atypical persons living with metastatic breast cancer, forget about it.
 You will never be typical again.

 My case is not classified as typical either, so I’m not sure where that leaves me…

 My oncologist often reminds me (or I should say, used to remind me as he has since quit on me) of this when we discuss BRCA stuff.
 In fact at my last appointment when we were discussing my BRCA status, he said to me, “Do you realize just how rare your case really is?”

 If we weren’t discussing such serious topics like BRCA and cancer, being called rare might be a good thing.

 BRCA gene mutations account for roughly 10% of breast cancer cases, and some say it’s even less than this.

 Regardless of the statistic, I don’t believe anyone’s cancer experience is typical.